Vaginas are confusing, we know!

 Having a bit more information on these issues as a partner can be extremely useful, since there is so much tied up in our pelvis besides our reproductive system.

-This section is for men who have sex with women or people with biological vaginas.
+This section is for men who have sex with women or people with vaginas.

 Welcome!
-Don’t forget, if you have any questions, Aunt Vadge knows everything and she’d love to help.
+Don’t forget, if you have any questions, use the Aunt Vadge Assistant chat in the bottom right.

 FOR DADS